microsoft/rushstack/common/reviews/api/rush-lib.api.md

     //
     // (undocumented)
     registerCloudBuildCacheProviderFactory(cacheProviderName: string, factory: ICloudBuildCacheProviderFactory): void;
-    // Warning: (ae-forgotten-export) The symbol "RushConstants" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    get RushConstants(): typeof RushConstants;
     // Warning: (ae-forgotten-export) The symbol "RushUserConfiguration" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)